AlexCardaillac/AHRS-With-CMSIS/README.md

 AHRS-With-CMSIS
 ---

-I propose here an implementation of the AHRS (Attitude and Heading Reference System) algorithm in C using the CMSIS-DSP library.
+I propose here an implementation of the AHRS (Attitude and Heading Reference System) algorithm in C using the CMSIS-DSP library and 6dof (Degrees Of Freedom) data (accelerometer and gyroscope).

 Sources
 ---